Skip to main content

 Testosterone itself has neuroprotective properties, and when it is present in sufficient amounts, it potentiates the beneficial effects of physical exertion on mood, focus, and cognitive resilience.
 The fatigue and mental slowness associated with low testosterone can create a significant barrier to engaging in physical activity, illustrating the foundational importance of hormonal balance.

-For women, the hormonal narrative is shaped by the fluctuations of and progesterone.
+For women, the hormonal narrative is shaped by the fluctuations of estrogen and progesterone.
 Estrogen is a powerful neuroprotectant, directly supporting neuronal health and plasticity.
 Research demonstrates a synergistic relationship between estrogen and BDNF; the presence of estrogen enhances the brain’s ability to produce this vital neurotrophin in response to exercise.

 During perimenopause and post-menopause, as estrogen levels decline, many women experience cognitive changes.
 This makes the neuroprotective stimulus of physical activity even more important.
 Acknowledging the role of the endocrine system is critical to understanding why the same exercise regimen can yield different results at different life stages and why a systems-based approach, which considers both lifestyle interventions and potential hormonal support, is so effective.